flipcoder/textbeat/README.md

     - !! w/ number set future velocity
 - ?: play note quietly (or set velocity)
     - repeat or pass value for quieter notes
-- T: tuplet: (not yet implemented)
+- T: tuplet: triplets by default, provide ratio A:B for subdivisions
 - ): delay: set note delay
 - \: bend: (not yet implemented)
 - &: arpeggio: plays the given chord in a sequence